Aakashgautam41/Notes/React JS/Components in React.md

 ---

 ✅ **In short:**
-==Components are the **building blocks of React apps**.
+Components are the **building blocks of React apps**.
 Each component is like a Lego brick — small, independent, and reusable.
-Together, they build your full UI.==
+Together, they build your full UI.

 ---